 The Foundation funds its operations from four sources: 1) EP's Master Services Agreement with the University for development services; 2) asset management fees on the endowment; 3) subsidy from the enterprise reserves; and 4) unrestricted gifts.
-Despite the impact of the COVID-19 pandemic, the Foundation generated a 23% increase in NGC, maintained high levels of university support, and experienced double-digit growth of its endowment.
+In FY22, the Foundation generated over \$330M in NGC, maintained high levels of university support, and grew its endowment by 10%, despite market volatility.